 This is one of the highest-paying jobs without a degree for women.
 It doesn’t require a postsecondary education, so a high school diploma or GED will be enough.
 Flight attendants need to take a training course provided by the airline company that hired them.
 Plus, they need to have a certificate issued by the FAA.

-Flight attendants may make a maximum of $62,000 per year, while their average salary amounts to approximately $40,000.
-In the next decade, this job is expected to increase by 11%, which is faster compared to other occupations.
+Flight attendants have a median annual salary of $67,130, with senior crew members earning more.
+In the next decade, this job is expected to increase by 9%, which is faster compared to other occupations, and results in around 19,800 openings each year.

 #15.
 Electrician